WELCOME! We’re dedicated to helping you increase your sustainability… one action at a time!

-- Who helps you find a new home for your old couch?
+- Who helps you find LOCAL ways to reduce, reuse, recycle?
+Like finding a new home for your old couch?

 - Who keeps you in the loop about clean water, clean air, clean energy in Cville?

 - Who is busy cooking up MORE ways to make green living easier for you?
 BETTY!

 **Want to give the gift of a better world.
 Give the gift of Betty this holiday season!**

 **Want to see more local businesses embrace sustainability?
 Tell them to join the Better Business Challenge!**

 Click HERE to download a flyer you can print and take to your favorite business!